grimreaper/cpython/Doc/library/decimal.rst

       Return :const:`True` if the argument is either positive or negative infinity and :const:`False` otherwise.

+   .. method:: is_integer()

+      Return :const:`True` if the argument is a finite integral value and :const:`False` otherwise.

    .. method:: is_nan()

       Return :const:`True` if the argument is a (quiet or signaling) NaN and